arvinhm/CellRad-DE/README.md

 # CellRad Dosimetry Explorer (CellRad-DE)

 **CellRad Dosimetry Explorer (CellRad-DE)** is an advanced, scalable toolkit designed to analyze radiation dosimetry at the cellular level comprehensively.
 This tool uses high-dimensional multiplexed images as inputs to acquire high-resolution, multiplexed data.
 These data inputs enable precise cell segmentation and automatic cell annotation, which is critical for detailed cellular analysis.
 The software predicts the energy deposition of various radionuclides within different cell types based on specific markers of interest.
 Utilizing advanced algorithms, this toolkit can accurately model the spatial distribution of radionuclide energy deposition at the subcellular level.
 This capability is essential for understanding the differential effects of targeted radionuclide therapies at the cellular level.
 In addition to its robust analytical capabilities, the software is designed to be efficient and user-friendly, providing an intuitive interface that facilitates complex data analysis without requiring extensive computational expertise.
-This makes it an invaluable tool for researchers in molecular radiology and radiation oncology, enabling them to conduct detailed dosimetry studies, optimize therapeutic strategies, and ultimately enhance the precision and efficacy of cancer treatments.
+This makes it an invaluable tool for molecular radiology and radiation oncology researchers, enabling them to conduct detailed dosimetry studies, optimize therapeutic strategies, and ultimately enhance the precision and efficacy of cancer treatments.

 ## Key Features